Petri Kontiola: I know some ‘magical’ Russian words, and that is just enough for me

 I will say exactly what every other player out there says – we don’t care which team we get.

 While you were injured, Traktor had a cold streak; once you were back, Traktor got out of the slump and started winning.
-Do
+Do you think these events are linked?

-No-no, its not about me.
+No-no, it’s not about me.
 Traktor returned to the home ice and had a great four-match home series, that’s all.

 This season you assist more than you score.
 Which one do you like the most?